vidhimantry/vidhimantry/README.md

 ---

 I’m a passionate **software developer** with a strong foundation in **full-stack web development, problem solving and computer science fundamentals**.
 I enjoy building **scalable, user-focused applications** and exploring how **AI can power impactful solutions**.
-With hands-on experience in **hackathons, team projects, and internships**, I enjoy turning ideas into polished products and thrive in dynamic, collaborative environments where I can learn, grow, and build impactful solutions.
+With hands-on experience in **hackathons and team projects**, I enjoy turning ideas into polished products and thrive in dynamic, collaborative environments where I can learn, grow, and build impactful solutions.

 ---